hivesolutions/netius/doc/leak.md

 ## Status

-The current Python 2.7 implementation leaks memory under normal usage of the netius HTTP client so the usage of a Python 3.4+ version is recommended fora deployment/production environment in order to avoid leaks of memory.
+The current Python 2.7 implementation leaks memory under normal usage of the netius HTTP client so using a Python 3.4+ version is recommended for a deployment/production environment to avoid memory leaking.
-The leaking of memory under such environments occurs in the native (Python C) infra-structure so its leaking is not traceable by tools like guppy.
+The leaking of memory under such environments occurs on the native (Python C) codebase so its leaking is not traceable by tools like guppy.

 ## Notes